-Includes 8,664 shares purchased as part of the Company's employee stock purchase discount plan.
-During the fourth quarter, the shares were purchased at an average price of \$30.95.
-All of the remaining shares presented were purchased pursuant to the publicly announced open market share repurchase program.
+(1) Includes 5,803 shares purchased as part of the Company's employee stock purchase discount plan.
+During the fourth quarter, the shares were purchased at an average price of \$40.25.
+All of the remaining shares presented were purchased pursuant to the publicly announced program.

-The comparative stock performance line graph below compares the cumulative shareholder return on the common stock of Domino's Pizza, Inc. for the five-year period between December 31, 2006 through December 31, 2011, with cumulative total return on (i) the Total Return Index for the New York Stock Exchange (the "NYSE Composite Index"), (ii) the Standard & Poor's 500 Index (the "S&P 500") and (iii) peer groups, the Standard & Poors 600 Restaurant Index (the "S&P 600 Restaurant Index").
-During 2011, the Company decided to change its peer group comparison from the S&P 600 Restaurant Index to the S&P 400 Restaurant Index due to an increase in the Company's market capitalization in 2011.
+The comparative stock performance line graph below compares the cumulative shareholder return on the common stock of Domino's Pizza, Inc. for the five-year period between December 31, 2007 through December 31, 2012, with cumulative total return on (i) the Total Return Index for the New York Stock Exchange (the "NYSE Composite Index"), (ii) the Standard & Poor's 500 Index (the "S&P 500") and (iii) the peer group, the Standard & Poors 400 Restaurant Index (the "S&P 400 Restaurant Index").
 Management believes that the companies included in the S&P 400 Restaurant Index appropriately reflect the scope of the Company's operations and match the competitive market in which the Company operates.
-The cumulative total return computations set forth in the performance graph assume the investment of \$100 in the Company's common stock, the NYSE Composite Index, the S&P 500 Index, the S&P 600 Restaurant Index and the S&P 400 Restaurant Index on December 31, 2006.
+The cumulative total return computations set forth in the performance graph assume the investment of \$100 in the Company's common stock, the NYSE Composite Index, the S&P 500 Index and the S&P 400 Restaurant Index on December 31, 2007.